miyazaki1123/wooms/app/public/wp-content/plugins/w3-total-cache/readme.txt

 * Added support for use of existing zones without refresh
 * Added new mime types
 * Added support for separate domains for frontend and admin backend
-* Added CloudFlare as an extension
+* Added Cloudflare as an extension
 * Added nofollow to blogroll links
 * Added DEV mode support to PRO version
 * Added EDGE MODE functionality